How Did Gene Haas Make His Money? Gene Haas Net Worth

 From NASCAR to Formula 1

 Gene Haas, the CEO of Haas Automation, ventured into the world of motorsport by co-founding the Stewart-Haas Racing team in 2009.
-Initially, a NASCAR team, Stewart-Haas Racing, saw remarkable success in the American racing series.
-In their time competing in NASCAR, they have secured numerous victories with star drivers like Kevin Harvick and Aric Almirola.
-As the team gained traction, so did Haas’s net worth which is currently estimated at $250 million.
+Initially, Stewart-Haas Racing saw remarkable success in the American racing series.
+In their time competing in NASCAR, they secured numerous victories with star drivers like Kevin Harvick and Aric Almirola.
+As the team gained traction, so did Haas’s net worth, which is currently estimated at $250 million.

 With this success as a foundation, Haas’s interest in motorsport grew, and he eventually turned his attention to the world of Formula 1.
 In 2014, Haas began developing his Formula 1 team, which eventually debuted in 2016 as Haas F1 Team.
-This transition was fueled by his vision for growth and a desire to further establish his brand in the highly competitive and prestigious world of Formula 1 racing.
+This transition was fueled by his vision for growth and a desire to further establish his brand in Formula 1 racing.

 Since its inception, the Haas F1 Team has continued to develop in the world of Formula 1.
 Initially, they secured a technical partnership with Scuderia Ferrari, providing them with power units, suspension components, and gearbox elements.
 As they began to establish themselves, they acquired a wide range of sponsorship deals to fund their progress.
-Some notable examples include Pirelli and Richard Mille.
+The team also built a strong partnership with Toyota Gazoo Racing, and will be known as the TGR Haas F1 team from 2026.

 Gene Haas Strategic Partnerships and Investments